philanc/he/README.md

 This stuff is definitely NOT stable, and  NOT maintained.

-hezen.lua and henacl.lua require respectively the  [luazen](https://github.com/philanc/luazen) and [luatweetnacl](https://github.com/philanc/luatweetnacl) extensions.
+he/zen.lua and he/nacl.lua require respectively the  [luazen](https://github.com/philanc/luazen) and [luatweetnacl](https://github.com/philanc/luatweetnacl) extensions.

 License: MIT -- see the file LICENSE

-Copyright (c) 2009-2016  Phil Leblanc
+Copyright (c) 2009-2019  Phil Leblanc